 Skip to main content

-Hipocap Shield uses a multi-stage analysis pipeline to detect and block prompt injection attacks, including indirect prompt injection.
+HipoCap uses a multi-stage analysis pipeline to detect and block prompt injection attacks, including indirect prompt injection.
+This guide explains how each stage works and how to use them effectively.

 What is Prompt Injection?